goby-lang/api.doc/README.md

 This should generate (or overwrite) new docs in `/docs` directory.

 If you want to update the documentation, make sure you checkout to the desired branch for Goby project.
-Also update the version number in `settings.yml`.

 After that, commit and push them for update.
 GitHub will handle the rest.